This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Camping is also a great experience for anyone, including a child with cerebral palsy.
 Instead of just an hour or a day in nature, camping provides a more immersive experience.
 The United States Access Board outlines guidelines and provisions for making outdoor recreation, including camping, accessible.

-When planning a camping trip, it is best to ensure that the locations you are traveling to have accessible campsites that meet these guidelines.
 It is also a good idea to reserve an accessible site in advance.
 Many campgrounds are first-come, first-served, but accessible sites should be available for reservations for those who need them.

 Organizations Providing Accessible Outdoor Recreation